zhukic/Sectioned-RecyclerView/README.md

     @Override
     public void onBindSubheaderViewHolder(SubheaderViewHolder subheaderViewHolder, int nextItemPosition) {
         //Setup subheader view
-        //nextItemPosition - position of item that placed after subheader }
+        //nextItemPosition - position of the first item in the section to which this subheader belongs }

     @Override